Introduction

 console.log(arr); // '[2, 4, 6]'

-gets the module as the value of this
+By default map gets the module as the value of this, but this

 can be overwritten with the second argument.